Sv443-Network/JokeAPI/README.md

 <div align="center" style="text-align:center">

-# This repository moved
+# The code in this repo moved
-What you see in this repo is very outdated and probably not going to run.
+What you see in this repo is very outdated code and is probably not going to run.
-The source code of JokeAPI now lives on my own Git server: https://git.sv443.net/sv443/JokeAPI-v2
+The latest source code of JokeAPI now lives on my own Git server: https://git.sv443.net/sv443/JokeAPI-v2

 If you have any issues, please still use this repository on GitHub to submit them.
 For pull requests however, please use the new repo.